 G. Employees shall not appropriate for their own use any evidence, lost, found, stolen, recovered, or county property.

-H. Whenever any HCSO employee is suspended, resigns, or is separated from the agency due to termination, leave of absence, military leave, family leave, other extended absences either long term or temporary, death, or for any other reason, he or she shall surrender all assigned or issued county property (badge, mini badge, identification card, mag card) to Human Resources or his or her commanding supervisor.
+H. Whenever any HCSO employee is suspended, resigns, or is separated from the agency due to termination, leave of absence, military leave, family leave, other extended absences either long term or temporary, death, or for any other reason, he or she shall surrender all assigned or issued county property (badge, mini badge, identification card, mag card) to the Human Engagement and Resources Division (H.E.A.R.D) or his or her commanding supervisor.
 Additionally, the employee shall return his or her uniforms directly to Uniform Supply.

 This policy has been revised on the below listed dates: